BRATTLEBORO -- The Brattleboro boys tennis team won three singles matches and split the doubles to edge Woodstock, 4-3, on Friday afternoon.

 Brattleboro’s Kara Piergentili and Linnea Jahn teamed up to beat Katie Miller and Emma McCuraty 7-5, 6-2 at No. 1 doubles, and Grace Willingham and Aliza Racine defeated Emma King and Morgan Hartman 6-3, 6-4.

 "Piergentili and Jahn were exceptional today," noted Weber.
-"It was great to watch them play."

 The 3-2 Colonels host Burr and Burton on Monday.